Announcement of LibreOffice 6.4.6

-Berlin, May 21, 2020 – The Document Foundation announces the availability of LibreOffice 6.4.4, the 4th minor release of the LibreOffice 6.4 family, targeted at technology enthusiasts and power users.
-LibreOffice 6.4.4 includes many bug fixes and improvements to document compatibility.
+Berlin, August 13, 2020 – The Document Foundation announces the availability of LibreOffice 6.4.6, the 6th minor release of the LibreOffice 6.4 family, targeted at all users relying on the best free office suite ever for desktop productivity.
+LibreOffice 6.4.6 includes bug fixes and improvements to document compatibility and interoperability with software from other vendors.

 For enterprise class deployments, TDF strongly recommends sourcing LibreOffice from one of the ecosystem partners, to get long-term supported releases, dedicated assistance, custom new features and other benefits, including SLAs (Service Level Agreements): https://www.libreoffice.org/download/libreoffice-in-business/.
-Also, the work done by ecosystem partners flows back into the LibreOffice project, benefiting everyone.
+Also, the work done by ecosystem partners flows back into the LibreOffice project, and this represents an advantage for everyone.

-LibreOffice’s individual users are helped by a global community of volunteers: https://www.libreoffice.org/get-help/community-support/.
+LibreOffice individual users are supported by a global community of volunteers: https://www.libreoffice.org/get-help/community-support/.
 On the website and the wiki there are guides, manuals, tutorials and HowTos.
 Donations help us to make all of these resources available.

 All versions of LibreOffice are built with document conversion libraries from the Document Liberation Project: https://www.documentliberation.org.